wp-plugins/bepro-listings-real-estate/readme.txt

 = HOW IT WORKS =

-BePro Listings has a growing list of over 17 addons.
+BePro Listings has a growing list of over 18 addons.
 Its designed to simulate any directory.
 Plugins like this Real Estate focused addon, tie into various BePro Listings features.
 The resulting integration is seamless and guarantees a realestate focused listings experience.

 Once you install this addon, realestate property details are displayed on the item page.
 Manage the Real Estate details form the edit listing admin page.
 Items with no value are labelled as N/A on the front end.

 = UPGRADES =

-There is an upgrade to this plugin on our website.
+There is an upgrade for this plugin on our website.
 With the upgrade, you are able to

 	1. Search & filter listings by Real Estate criteria
 	2. Visible banner for sold listings